 This is especially true for older adults: 40 percent of heat-related deaths each year happen in adults 65 years of age and older.
 Seniors are prone to heat-related illnesses because of age-related changes in the body, chronic health conditions, and even the side effects of some prescriptions.

 When the temperature climbs above 80°F, older adults need to be proactive in protecting themselves from the heat.
-Here are a few summer safety tips on how to stay cool in the heat.
+Here are a few summer heat health and safety tips for senior citizens to stay cool in the heat.